 Should you be worried?
 Excited?
 A combination of the two?
 And how will this affect you, on a more day-to-day career management level?

-In other words, how can you future proof your career?
+In other words, how can you future-proof your career?

-Learn the Fundamentals Of Marketing.
+1. Learn The Fundamentals Of Marketing.

-Fact is, job search 1.0 — where you peruse a job board, fire out your résumé, and wait for the interview requests to start rolling in — is long gone.
+Fact is, job search 1.0 — where you peruse a job board, fire out your resume, and wait for the interview requests to start rolling in — is long gone.

-In other words, you need to grasp the basics of marketing, and apply them to your personal brand.
+In other words, you need to grasp the basics of marketing and apply them to your personal brand.

 The unique skills, experience and expertise you offer is a marketable product, which means a clearly defined Unique Selling Proposition (USP) and brand position are musts.